 Pyre is a party-based RPG from the team that brought you Bastion and Transistor!
 This time, we've created a party-based RPG in which you lead a band of exiles to freedom through ancient competitions spread across a vast, mystical purgatory.
 Who shall return to glory, and who shall remain in exile to the end of their days?
 Find out in our biggest-ever single-player Campaign, or challenge a friend to a fast-paced ritual showdown in Versus Mode.

 Indeed!
-Here are a couple of trailers we created during development, and a live gameplay demo / developer Q&A:
+Here is our launch trailer, and a live gameplay demo / developer Q&A.

 What else can you say about the game?

 A lot!
 These are some of the key aspects:

 · A New World From the Creators of Bastion and Transistor